Personal Enrichment Classes at MCC

 Holiday Boxwood Tree

-Start your holiday decorating off by joining Given Erwin Florist.
-Learn how to make
+Start your Holiday decorating off by joining Given Erwin Florist of Burlington to

-a beautiful boxwood tree.
-This hands-on class is fun and sure to get you in the holiday
+learn how to make a boxwood tree.
+This hands-on class is fun and sure to get you in

-spirit.
-We'll guide you step by step through the process and provide all flowers and
+the holiday spirit.
+We'll guide you step by step through the process and provide all

-material you need.
-Material fee of $60 per student is payable to the instructor via
+flowers and material you need.
+Material fee of $60 per student is payable to the instructor

 Professor: MATTSON